-447 this subtropical intermediate salinity anomaly is enhanced primarily by the anomalous equatorial western boundary current (WBC), and weakened by the northward mean advection along the Gulf 448 449 Stream; surface processes as well as the vertical transport between the deep and intermediate oceans 450 exert only marginal effects (figure not shown).
-From lag -200 to -120 years (Figs. 8a-c), the mean 451 Gulf Stream moves positive salinity anomaly away from the subtropics into higher latitudes, 452 contributing to the weakening of the subtropical positive salinity anomaly.
-On the other hand, the 453 southeastward equatorial WBC anomaly reduces freshwater transport from the equatorial region into 454 the subtropics (Figs. 9a-c), hence enhancing the subtropical positive salinity anomaly.
-When the 455 subtropical salinity anomaly grows from slightly negative to the maximum negative value (Figs. 8e-456 g), the mean Gulf Stream removes negative salinity anomaly northward, thereby again counteracting 457 the growth of the subtropical salinity anomaly.
-As the equatorial WBC anomaly turns northwestward 458 (Figs. 9e-g), it transports more freshwater into the subtropics and enhances the negative salinity 459 anomaly therein.
+AMOC, and weakened by the northward mean advection along the Gulf Stream; surface processes as well as the vertical transport between the deep and intermediate oceans exert only marginal effects (figure not shown).
+From lag -200 to -120 years (Figs. 8a-c), the mean Gulf Stream moves positive salinity anomaly away from the subtropics into higher latitudes, contributing to the weakening of the subtropical positive salinity anomaly.
+On the other hand, the southeastward equatorial WBC anomaly reduces freshwater transport from the equatorial region into the subtropics (Figs. 9a-c), hence enhancing the subtropical positive salinity anomaly.
+When the subtropical salinity anomaly grows from slightly negative to the maximum negative value (Figs. 8e-g), the mean Gulf Stream moves negative salinity anomaly northward, thereby again counteracting the growth of the subtropical salinity anomaly.
+As the equatorial WBC anomaly turns northwestward (Figs. 9e-g), it transports more freshwater into the subtropics and enhances the negative salinity anomaly therein.